 Use Type II or V Portland cement meeting the requirements of ASTM C150.
-Use concrete containing a supplementary cementitious material such as fly ash or natural pozzolan meeting the requirements of ASTM C618, silica fume meeting the requirements of ASTM C1240, ground blast furnace slag meeting the requirements of ASTM C1897.
+Use concrete containing a supplementary cementitious material such as fly ash or natural pozzolan meeting the requirements of ASTM C618, silica fume meeting the requirements of ASTM C1240, ground blast furnace slag meeting the requirements of ASTM C989, or blended supplementary cementitious materials meeting the requirements of ASTM C1697.
 Use concrete that is air entrained and continuously cured for a period of seven days.
-The use of a curing compound may not be allowed when a chemically resistant coating is being applied.
-Refer to manufacturer's product data for these two products when considering using a curing compound and chemically resistant coating.